kimonides/IoT-MQTT-Offloading/README.md

 To run with Mosquitto just install mosquitto and run it with the mosquitto.conf configuration file.
 ## Server

-For this project the server was ran on an NVIDIA Jetson Nano that boasts increased AI performance.
+For this project the server ran on an NVIDIA Jetson Nano that boasts increased AI performance.
 In this project's implementation the gateway acts as both the broker and a client that serves all the incoming requests.
 The server is subscribed to the localCode/# and inputCode/# topics.The hastag stands for any subtopic under the localCode topic and inputCode topic respectively.